-The overall theme this year is to represent the “interdisciplinarity” of Duke’s education and research activities.
+The overall theme this year is to represent the “Scholarly Collaboration With Our North Carolina Neighbors.”

 A little about the data.
 The dataset contains information about published items and authors.
-The data encompasses bibliographical information and abstracts, publication venue (including journals and conferences), and a co-authorship network, faculty appointments and memberships.
-New data this year comes from The Graduate School and lists faculty members of PhD dissertation committees for students completing PhDs in the past five years.
+The data encompasses bibliographical information and abstracts, publication venue (including journals and conferences), faculty appointments and memberships.
+For this year, the publication data was extended to include authors from some other North Carolina institutions, so it is possible to discover inter-institutional co-authorships.
+Data provided last year by The Graduate School lists faculty members of PhD dissertation committees for students completing PhDs in the past five years.
 Students’ identifiers have been removed.
+These data may have relevance for scholarly inter-institutional interactions, too, since some committees draw from other institutions within (or beyond) the state borders.

 Visualization Consulting.
 Duke University Libraries Data and Visualization Services offers consulting services for data analysis and visualization.
 Contestants seeking a consultation should contact email@example.com.